JMDKC/artangled-hugo/content/posts/2023-05-28-barbarella-italia.md

 Behind the clumpy heels and sparkly outfits, then, these queens were battle-hardened and resourceful.
 After the ban, they took their show out into the countryside, continuing to perform in villages and rural areas.
 That’s when my favourite photo from the show (above) was taken.

 Ofelia and Liz, resplendent in towering wigs, mini skirts and slightly dusty boots, pose in a sun-blasted mountain landscape, a mad blustery sky above.
 In between, two girls, coming up to barely boob height compared to the queens, stand nervously, implacable and set expressions on their faces.
-The dynamic is unreadable, but the absolute incongruity of the different elements in the scene read is pure, high-altitude camp.
+The dynamic is unreadable, but the absolute incongruity of the different elements in the scene read to me as pure, high-altitude camp.

 Or maybe that was my false impression, formed after looking up from the vitrine and being snapped back to the here and now, a world away from Ofelia, Liz and the others.
 The show wasn’t for *me* after all, it was for them.
 Time for another look.